Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

 for $n\ge 1$, has spanning paths of length at most $|R_n|+M$ between any pair of vertices.
 Any ball of $\cay{B}{S}$ centered at the origin is contained in $R_n$ for $n$ sufficiently large, and the above implies that we can find paths from the origin to any other vertex with paths of length at most $|R_n|+M$.
 This shows that $\cay{B}{S}$ has the quasi-Hamiltonian property. \end{proof}

-\begin{prop} For $(A,S_A)$ a group of unbounded depth, and $(B,S_B)$ any finitely generated abelian group, the lamplighter group $A\wr B$ has unbounded depth with respect to $\std$. \end{prop} \begin{proof} The case where $(B,S_B)=(\mathbb{Z},{\pm 1})$ follows from the original example of Cleary and Taback \cite{ClearyTaback05}, or alternatively it can be seen as a particular case of Proposition \ref{prop: characterization of dead ends on lamplighters over free groups} for lamplighters over trees.
+\begin{proposition} For $(A,S_A)$ a group of unbounded depth, and $(B,S_B)$ any finitely generated abelian group, the lamplighter group $A\wr B$ has unbounded depth with respect to $\std$. \end{proposition} \begin{proof} The case where $(B,S_B)=(\mathbb{Z},{\pm 1})$ follows from the original example of Cleary and Taback \cite{ClearyTaback05}, or alternatively it can be seen as a particular case of Proposition \ref{prop: characterization of dead ends on lamplighters over free groups} for lamplighters over trees.